intuit/AutoRemoveObserver/README.md

 									 }];

 		// KVO
-		[iOSAutoRemoveObserver addObserver:self		// self or some observer object.
+		[INTUAutoRemoveObserver addObserver:self		// self or some observer object.
 When this is dealloc'ed then observer is removed. forKeyPath:NSStringFromSelector(@selector(myProperty))
 									options:NSKeyValueObservingOptionNew
 									context:nil